av01d/fontselect-jquery-plugin/README.md

 # Fontselect jQuery Plugin

-A font selector to choose from fonts from the Google Web Fonts api, as well as system fonts.
+A font selector to choose from fonts from the Google Web Fonts api, custom WOFF fonts, as well as system fonts.
 Let users easily select and preview a font from Google's large range of free fonts.
 This plugin mimics an original select element as closely as possible, even keyboard navigation is built in: